 The informal committee of activists was founded in Dallas, Texas in 1994 by human rights historian Dr. Rick Halperin and two murder victim family members, Bill Pelke and Marietta Jaeger-Lane.
 Since 2017, Death Penalty Action has managed the events of the AAC as one of its programs.

-We are excited to announce that we will be continuing for our 31st consecutive year in 2024!
-Registration is now open so please let us know if you are coming so we can keep you updated on the plans.
+We are excited to announce that we will be continuing for our 32nd consecutive year in 2025!
+Registration will open Spring 2025 - so when it does please let us know if you are coming so we can keep you updated on the plans.

 WHAT IS THE FAST AND VIGIL?
 For four days, death penalty abolitionists from around the country will gather at the steps of the Supreme Court to call for an end to capital punishment in the United States.
 It is an energizing grassroots week of training, advocacy, action, community and education.
 Tens of thousands of tourists and locals, from all over the U.S. and throughout the world, pass by our vigil and table, so the opportunity for dialogue and discussion at a real grass-roots level is invaluable to the movement.